r-lib/R6/README.md

 This package contains an implemention of classes with reference semantics, and it is a simpler, faster, lighter-weight alternative to R's built-in reference classes.

 Additionally, these classes are not built on S4 classes, so they do not require the methods package.
 They allow public and private members, and they support inheritance.
+Unlike reference classes, R6 classes can be cleanly inherited across different packages, when the `portable` option is used.

 Why the name R6?
 When R's reference classes were introduced, some users, following the names of R's existing class systems S3 and S4, called the new class system R5 in jest.
 Although reference classes are not actually called R5, the name of this package and its classes takes inspiration from that name.

+The name R5 was also a code-name used for a different object system started by Simon Urbanek, meant to solve some issues with S4 relating to syntax and performance.
+However, the R5 branch was shelved after a little development, and was never released.

+## Installation

 To install this package in R: